stanford-crfm/levanter/docs/Replicating-Alpaca.md

 --trainer.id <some id>  # optional, but useful if using preemption
 ```

 ## Waiting

 At some point it will spit out a Wandb link.
 You can click on that to see the training progress.
 There's
 not a ton to see here (yet), but you can see the training loss go down over time.

-Llama 1 should take about ~3.5 hours on a v3-32 (which is more or less in line with A100 times).
-Unfortunately, LLama 2
+Llama 1 should take about ~3.5 hours on 8 A100 GPUs and on v3-32 TPUs.
+It should take ~8.5 hours on 8 RTX 6000 Ada Generation GPUs.
-is much slower because of the much longer max sequence length of 4096 and the resulting requirement to do gradient
+Unfortunately, LLama 2 is much slower because of the much longer max sequence length of 4096 and the resulting requirement to do gradient
-accumulation to fit on the TPU.
-It should take about ~9 hours on a v3-32.
+accumulation to fit on the TPU/GPU.
+It should take about ~9 hours on v3-32 TPUs.

 ## Code Walkthrough